NickAlarcon7/COSC-3510_DBMS_Project/README.md

 ## Architecture:

-- A SQL parser: use mo-sql to identify CREATE TABLE statements
+- A SQL parser: use mo-sql to identify CREATE TABLE statements.
+For column data type, we explicitly support INT/INTEGER, FLOAT, DECIMAL, BOOLEAN, VARCHAR.
+Everything else is treated as string.
+We cannot enforce the length of VARCHAR since we treat it as string.
 - An indexing structure: a binary tree with primary key as key and a tuple as value (row of data)
 - A query optimizer: use sqlglot to optimize query **Need to work on this**
 - An execution engine: wrap sqlglot executor with index support